kammitama5/kammitama5.github.io/_posts/2017-11-8-Wednesday-November-8th.md

 ## Things to do/ upcoming

+- So um..that daily Hackerrank will have to wait.
+  I'm not sure I can do this *every* day.
+Maybe once a week is more realistic, given all the updates.
 - Chug along with the game (week one expectations/ plans)
 - Go to class tonight! :)
 - Continue with Nanodegree